mburgs/asana/README.md

 ## Asana API

 Provides a fluid interface for interacting with the Asana API.
-Some code borrowed from https://github.com/pandemicsyn/asana
+Some code borrowed from https://github.com/pandemicsyn/asana and then heavily modified

 ### Features
  - Easily retrieve items and filter by any field - automatically handle which